 Ramos Gin Fizz Cocktail

-This classic cocktail was created by Henry C. Ramos in 1888, in his bar in New Orleans, it was originally called a "New Orleans Fizz."
-Back before prohibition this drink was very popular, and because labour rates were so cheap, the Ramos brothers would hire a couple dozen "shaker boys" to whip up these drinks during fair time.
+This classic cocktail was created by Henry C. Ramos in 1888, in his bar in New Orleans, it was originally called a “New Orleans Fizz.”
+Back before prohibition, this drink was very popular, and because labour rates were so cheap, the Ramos brothers would hire a couple of dozen “shaker boys” to whip up these drinks during fair time.
 The drink was so popular that it was still difficult for them to keep up with the orders.
-Over time the idea of a quality drink was replaced by a fast drink and the Ramos Gin Fizz slowly faded away.
+Over time, the idea of a quality drink was replaced by a quick drink and the Ramos Gin Fizz slowly faded away.
 It is still made in bars and hotels, but very few outside of New Orleans.
-Hopefully with the resurgence of cocktails this drink will make a comeback.
+Hopefully, with the resurgence of cocktails, this drink will make a comeback.

 Ramos Gin Fizz

 The original recipe calls for the use of a raw egg white, but in modern times that seems to be frowned upon by most bar patrons, most because of the fear of salmonella.
 The truth is that contracting salmonella from a raw egg is very, very rare.
 How many times have you eaten raw cookie dough or cake batter?
 Unfortunately, most restaurant owners don’t want the headaches associated with raw eggs, so almost any Ramos Gin Fiz you order at a bar will be sans the egg white, resulting in lighter drink than the original.
 However, if you come to my bar you still get the egg white.
 The trick is that I’m using powdered egg whites which are guaranteed to be 100% salmonella free.
 I simply rehydrate the egg white powder with water or you can add the powder directly into the cocktail shaker with the gin and juice.
 I would recommend an extra few shakes to make sure there are no lumps.